apache/flink/docs/ops/memory/mem_migration.md

 cut-off which has been completely removed after *1.11*.

 The [Mesos](../deployment/mesos.html) integration did not take into account the mentioned legacy memory options.
-The scripts provided in Flink to start the Mesos master did not set any memory JVM arguments.
-After *1.11* release, they are set the same way as for [standalone deployment](../deployment/cluster_setup.html) scripts.
+The scripts provided in Flink to start the Mesos Master process did not set any memory JVM arguments.
+After the *1.11* release, they are set the same way as it is done by the [standalone deployment](../deployment/cluster_setup.html) scripts.

 The mentioned legacy options have been deprecated.
 If they are used without specifying the corresponding new options, they will be directly translated into the following new options:
-* Total Flink memory ([`jobmanager.memory.flink.size`](../config.html#jobmanager-memory-flink-size)) for [standalone](../deployment/cluster_setup.html) and [Mesos](../deployment/mesos.html) deployments
+* JVM Heap ([`jobmanager.memory.heap.size`](../config.html#jobmanager-memory-heap-size)) for [standalone](../deployment/cluster_setup.html) and [Mesos](../deployment/mesos.html) deployments
 * Total process memory ([`jobmanager.memory.process.size`](../config.html#jobmanager-memory-process-size)) for containerized deployments ([Kubernetes](../deployment/kubernetes.html) and [Yarn](../deployment/yarn_setup.html))
-It is also recommended to use these new options instead of the legacy ones as they might be completely removed in the following releases.
+It is also recommended using these new options instead of the legacy ones as they might be completely removed in the following releases.

 Now, if only the *total Flink memory* or *total process memory* is configured, then the [JVM Heap](mem_setup_jm.html#configure-jvm-heap) is also derived as the rest of what is left after subtracting all other components from the total memory, see also